sage-t/Bookmatch-Blog-Archive/_posts/2018-07-09-getting-started.md

 contains some navigation buttons and basic information about your account. _Books_ is where you can upload your novels and manuscripts.
 Once uploaded, they'll show up here. _Book Shelves_ is where you can group books together to compare.
-We'll get more into that later. _Plot_, _Language_, _Theme_, _Characters_, and _Misc_ are where you can view all of the different analytics that Bookmatch creates.
+We'll get more into that later. _Plot_, _Language_, _Theme_, _Characters_, and _Misc_ are where you can view all the different analytics that Bookmatch creates.

 ![Nav Buttons]({{ "assets/img/top_navigation.png" | absolute_url }})